 Anyway, you can read about how the way dealers do business has changed in the past four decades or so and what forced those changes in the January issue of Farm Equipment.

-Dave Kanicki is the Executive Editor of Farm Equipment and Editor/Publisher of Ag Equipment Intelligence (AEI) and its related research, reports and broadcast channels.
-He joined Lessiter Publications in 2005 after decades of experience as an Editor/Publisher of metals manufacturing titles.
+Dave Kanicki is Editor & Publisher of Ag Equipment Intelligence (AEI) and its related research, reports and broadcast channels.
+He joined Lessiter Publications in 2005 after decades of experience as an Editor & Publisher of metals manufacturing titles.
 His Farm Equipment and AEI work has been nationally recognized by both trade business and business press associations.
 He is a graduate of Central Michigan University.

 Machinery Scope offers premier risk management tools for farm equipment.
 We provide timely, personalized, and flexible solutions to protect more farm equipment investments than anyone in the industry.
 We add value and peace of mind when you are buying, selling, or managing your farm equipment by offering extended warranty plans.